Skip to content

 What a genitalia joke and a four-letter word about Kamala Harris is telling us about the American fascism threat under Trump.

-Republican presidential nominee former President Donald Trump speaks during a campaign rally at Arnold Palmer Regional Airport Saturday in Latrobe, Pa.
+Republican presidential nominee former President Donald Trump speaks during a campaign rally at Arnold Palmer Regional Airport on Saturday in Latrobe, Pa.

-Republican presidential nominee former President Donald Trump speaks during a campaign rally at Arnold Palmer Regional Airport Saturday in Latrobe, Pa.Read moreEvan Vucci / AP
+Republican presidential nominee former President Donald Trump speaks during a campaign rally at Arnold Palmer Regional Airport on Saturday in Latrobe, Pa.Read moreEvan Vucci / AP

 LATROBE, Pa. — When fascism finally went mainstream in America, it came hawking a $60 made-in-China Bible and shadowed by a 50-foot American flag braced by construction cranes — and it opened with a story about Arnold Palmer’s private parts.

-I’d driven nearly five hours into and under the Allegheny ridges of Western Pennsylvania — up and down slopes that got steeper each mile with the volume of Donald Trump flags and yard signs that proclaimed “I’m Voting for the Convict 2024″ — out of a sense that the decline and fall of American civilization has reached a depth that I needed to personally bear witness.
+I’d driven nearly five hours into and under the Allegheny ridges of Western Pennsylvania — up and down slopes that got steeper each mile with the volume of Donald Trump flags and yard signs that proclaimed “I’m Voting for the Convict 2024” — out of a sense that the decline and fall of American civilization has reached a depth that I needed to personally bear witness.
 It was a fever dream — maybe I could find words that have eluded everyone else.

-Just six days earlier, Trump came to the Philly suburbs and turned a supposed town hall into a 39-minute dance party as his deeply confused crowd watched a once and wannabe future U.S. president sway awkwardly to Sinead O’Connor and Luciano Pavarotti or look utterly frozen in the bubble of his 78-year-old head.
-And yet when the alarm goes off the next morning, it’s still Groundhog Day in America, an election with a 50% chance of the music-trance guy winning.
+Just six days earlier, Trump came to the Philly suburbs and turned a supposed town hall into a 39-minute dance party as his deeply confused crowd watched a once and wannabe future U.S. president sway awkwardly to Sinead O’Connor and Luciano Pavarotti, or look utterly frozen in the bubble of his 78-year-old head.
+And yet, when the alarm goes off the next morning, it’s still Groundhog Day in America, an election with a 50% chance of the music-trance guy winning.
 Something both incredibly momentous and weird is happening at the same time.

 Now, the sun was nearly setting over the runway at Arnold Palmer Regional Airport.
 With the most consequential U.S. presidential election since 1860 just 17 days away, about 3,000 to 4,000 of the most die-hard MAGA Trump fans who weren’t exhausted by the campaign and the GOP candidate’s frequent visits to Steelers’ country had been waiting for hours on a sunbaked tarmac.
 They’d let out the obligatory whoop for the obligatory flyover of Trump Force One, and then finally the man tasked with bringing their country back was on the podium, filtered by bulletproof glass.

-Donald Trump’s red meat of mass-deportation camps and R-rated attacks on his opponents would have to wait.
+Trump’s red meat of mass deportation camps and R-rated attacks on his opponents would have to wait.
 Monday’s DJ was now Saturday night’s comedian, with his cult as captive audience.
 What started out as an obligatory shout-out to Latrobe’s famous native son — Palmer, the late great golfer who brought the sport to your TV screens in the 1960s — went on for five minutes, then 10, then 12.
 What started as a nice but meandering tale about Palmer’s working-class roots grew into a stone silence during long detours into stuff like types of golf club shafts as the tale grew increasingly instead about Trump — about how his own power and wealth allowed him to claim friendship with this great man.

 You are standing in the twilight wondering if this could get any stranger when of course it did.
 The man who bragged in his first campaign that he could shoot somebody on Fifth Avenue and people would still vote for him now wants America to know he can tell a penis joke with the cameras rolling and still get elected as the 47th president.

 “Arnold Palmer was all man,” he said.
-“And I say that in all due respect to women and I love women.
+“And I say that in all due respect to women, and I love women.
 But this guy, this guy, this is a guy that was all man.
 This man was strong and tough.
 And I refused to say it, but when he took showers with the other pros, they came out of there, they said, ‘Oh my God, that’s unbelievable.’”
-Some laughter finally echoed off the tarmac, maybe some from those who revel in Trump’s billionaire crudeness but much of it seeking a nervous outlet for this American unraveling.
+Some laughter finally echoed off the tarmac, maybe some from those who revel in Trump’s billionaire crudeness, but much of it seeking a nervous outlet for this American unraveling.

 Trump’s Latrobe moment was perhaps more unbelievable than the golfer’s purported anatomy, and yet somehow it perfectly captured both the moment facing this deeply troubled and divided nation, and also the frustrations that brought me to the other side of Pennsylvania, the state that may decide this election and the future of democracy.
 You see, 248 years of eighth-grade civics and watching peaceful inaugurations and the various whatnots of American liberty have left most of us without the words to describe what is happening to us today.

 That fluster came through in a New York Times live blog that calmly reported Trump “spent the entire opening telling Arnold Palmer golf stories, before finally launching in on the border.”
-That passage omitting the punchline and other initial headlines marked a new low for the practice of “sanewashing” Trump’s speeches.
+That passage omitting the punch line and other initial headlines marked a new low for the practice of “sanewashing” Trump’s speeches.
 That means desperately looking for some new tax-cut proposal so they can avoid writing about the manhood joke — when the crudity is the point.

 So I came to Latrobe to try and write the 72-point headline that the Times editors can’t — “PHALLUS-JOKE MAN AND DANCING FOOL COULD LEAD THE FREE WORLD AGAIN” — and to scream at the top of my lungs from the bluffs overlooking this tiny airport that this would-be emperor telling the shower story is actually wearing no clothes.
 Who will shout that Trump’s “closing argument” is the melding of his increasingly public breakdown with how that might lead to an all-too-real domestic war of midnight raids and armored personnel carriers against the fiction of an “Occupied America”?

-Ironically, Trump’s endless Arnold Palmer bit seemed part of an effort Saturday night to prove that the rambling candidate is not “exhausted,” something that his own aides reportedly said after several recent interviews were canceled.
-But the Republican nominee — kind of like Madonna’s “Sex” phase and shock photos when her 1980s were ending — also appeared to sense that he needs to get more and more outrageous to get attention, after numbing America to his Hitlerian language that immigrants “will cut your throat.”
+Ironically, Trump’s endless Arnold Palmer bit seemed part of an effort Saturday night to prove that the rambling candidate is not “exhausted,” something his own aides reportedly said after several recent interviews were canceled.
+But the Republican nominee — kind of like Madonna’s “Sex” phase and shock photos when her 1980s were ending — also appeared to sense that he needed to get more and more outrageous to get attention, after numbing America to his Hitlerian language that immigrants “will cut your throat.”

 “You have to tell Kamala Harris that you’ve had enough,” Trump said about midway through his 90-minute ramble, intentionally mispronouncing the first name of the Democratic nominee as he usually does.
 “So you have to tell Kamala Harris that you’ve had enough, that you just can’t take it anymore.
 We can’t stand you.
 You’re a s— vice president, the worst!”